 - The backward nets processes the input data in reverse time, end to beginning - Initially only the hidden state values are computed - Clearly, this is not an online process and requires the entire input data - Note: This is not the backward pass of backprop.

-- The computed states of both networks are combined to give you the output of the bidirectional block - Typically just concatenate them
+The computed states of both networks are used to compute the final output at each time.